rindow/rindow-matlib/README.md

 C> PATH %PATH%;C:\path\to\bin
 ```

-How to build from source code on Ubuntu
+How to build from source code on Linux
 =======================================
 You can also build and use from source code.